top of page

 HiltonHead (1).jpg

 Over time, these relationships help families climb out of poverty and achieve financial stability.
 As barriers that keep people in poverty are identified, participants become advocates who work to resolve those issues in our community.
-Over time, the opportunities and obstacles families experience are shared with the larger Hilton Head Island community, so successes can be celebrated, and the barriers can be overcome.
+Subsequently, the opportunities and obstacles families experience are shared with the larger Hilton Head Island community, so successes can be celebrated, and the barriers can be overcome.

-This process not only changes people’s lives; it changes the communities in which people live.
+This process not only changes people’s lives— it changes the communities in which people live.

 We have a model that works

-Our participants achieve a 39% increase in income after six months and a 78% increase in income after 18 months.
+Our participants achieve a 69% increase in income after six months and a 78% increase in income after 18 months.
 Participants continue to increase their income–even after the 18-month period.

 Infographic overview